 Thórsmörk – The fabled valley

 The fabled valley of Thórsmörk is the stuff of fairytales and epic sagas.
 Nestled behind Eyjafjallajökull in the land of the gods, it’s so beautiful that it almost seems unreal.
-Thórsmörk is full of folded valleys and convoluted gorges, glaciers with volcanoes underneath and bizarrely shaped mountains.
+In this article you can find different options and practical information for your hiking adventures in Thórsmörk.

 Sculpted by the forces of nature

-These mountains are sculpted by volcanic forces, intricate rivers and giant glacial floods coming out of Eyjafjallajökull and Katla – lying restless underneath Mýrdalsjökull glacier.
+Thórsmörk is full of folded valleys and convoluted gorges, glaciers with volcanoes underneath and bizarrely shaped mountains.
+They are sculpted by volcanic forces, intricate rivers and giant glacial floods coming out of Eyjafjallajökull and Katla, who lies restless underneath Mýrdalsjökull glacier.

 You have to see it for yourself to believe it’s real.